wbyoung/azul-express/README.md

  - The route is not wrapped by [`route`](#routefunction-options)
  - The route calls `next` with an error argument

-It does not hurt to enable it all the time, though.
+When in doubt, enable it.
+It is always safe to enable.

 ## License